jaredpetersen/raspilive/README.md

 up a [RAM drive](https://en.wikipedia.org/wiki/RAM_drive) so that the files are stored in memory instead.

 ## Installation
-raspilive uses [raspivid](https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspivid.md) to operate the Raspberry Pi Camera Module.
-This is already available on the Raspbian operating system and can be enabled via [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).
+raspi-live-libcamera uses [libcamera](https://www.raspberrypi.com/documentation/computers/camera_software.html#rpicam-vid) to operate the
+Raspberry Pi Camera Module (Note: the documentation needs to be updated, `rpicam-*` should instead be `libcamera-*`).
+This is already available on the Raspbian operating system and can be enabled via
+[raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).

-raspilive also uses [Ffmpeg](https://ffmpeg.org/), a prominent video conversion command line utility, to process the streaming video that the Raspberry Pi Camera Module outputs.
+raspi-live-libcamera also uses [Ffmpeg](https://ffmpeg.org/), a prominent video conversion command line utility, to process the streaming video that the Raspberry Pi Camera Module outputs.
 Version 4.0 or higher is required.
 ```zsh
 sudo apt-get install ffmpeg
 ```

-Download the latest version of raspilive from the [Releases page](https://github.com/jaredpetersen/raspilive/releases).
-All of the release binaries are compiled for ARM 6 and are compatible with Raspberry Pi.